Callistephus: Cultivation

 This species has been grown and bred extensively in cultivation.
 Cultivars are available with flowers of many colors, varying heights, and single and double heads.
 In the wild, they are purple in color.
 There are several cultivars with flowers of different colors.
 Cultivars with flowers of other colors were obtained in particular by hybridization.
 Cultivated varieties can have ray florets in most any color, including red, pink, blue, purple, and white.
 They are up to 3.5 centimeters long.
 There are many yellow disc florets in the center.
 The fruit is a rough-textured, glandular, purple-mottled cypsela that turns gray with age.
 It has a pappus composed of one outer layer of reddish scales and two inner layers of white bristles.

 It has been in cultivation in Europe since 1728 at the latest.
 In China, it has been cultivated for 2000 years.

 Distribution

 This plant is a naturalized species in some areas outside of its native range (Indochina, Europe, North America, Australia, New Zealand, etc.) and can be found on the edges of deciduous forests.
 It grows at altitudes from 300 to 2700 above mean sea level.
-As ornamental plant it thrives on fresh, nutrient-rich, easy-humus rich soils in warm humid air conditioning.
+As an ornamental plant it thrives on fresh, nutrient-rich, easy-humus rich soils in warm humid air conditioning.